d8a-m8/hello-world/hw02_Exploring-Gapminder-with-tidyverse.md

 ![](hw02_Exploring-Gapminder-with-tidyverse_files/figure-markdown_github/unnamed-chunk-1-2.png)

-The above trends may reflect the socio-economic status of a continent as life expectancy can be seen to corelate with GDP.
+The above trends may reflect the socio-economic status of a continent as life expectancy can be seen to correlate with GDP.
 Let's take a look to see if this trend holds up for different places.
-Let us make an abitrary decision on which countries to investigate.
+Let us make an arbitrary decision on which countries to investigate. *INCOMING: random data retreiver*

 ``` r
 country_names <- unique(gapminder['country'])